rachael-lh/FinalProject/README.md

 <img width="1401" alt="Successful delete" src="https://user-images.githubusercontent.com/92022019/145587790-106045c6-da8d-432d-8a5c-51826c42f915.png">

 The flask application connects to the MySQL database (hosted in Docker) via Python using MySQLAlchemy and Flask-SQLAlchemy.
-Using the routes created within the application, user information and goals is stored, edited and deleted from the database.
+Using the routes created within the application, user information and goals are stored, edited and deleted from the database.
 Should the user not already exist within the database, a new user is created using an "IF" statement.

 <img width="420" alt="Application" src="https://user-images.githubusercontent.com/92022019/145571822-53e817b4-c20c-4078-b186-4f7bddc65db8.png">